realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Wait for POWER_ON at startup

-If HA is configured to have Fake-Power control at startup (as per the option *__HA controls Fake-Power at startup__*, this option decides the state of Fake-Power at startup:
+If HA is configured to have Fake-Power control at startup (as per the option *__HA controls Fake-Power at startup__*), this option decides the state of Fake-Power at startup:

 If this option is checked, the TCD waits for a POWER_ON command from HA/MQTT.

-If this option is unchecked, the TCD starts up without waiting.
+If this option is unchecked, the TCD starts without waiting.

 Note: If both this and the option *__HA controls Fake-Power at startup__* are checked, the TCD will switch Fake-Power on if a connection to the broker can't be established within 45 seconds after booting.
 Keypad command 996 can be then used to switch off HA Fake-Power control.